KishkinJ10/ffwd/CONTRIBUTING.md

 ## Your First Contribution

 Unsure where to begin contributing to FFWD?
-You can start by browsing through these [starter issues](https://github.com/spotify/ffwd/issues?q=is%3Aissue+is%3Aopen+label%3Alevel%3Astarter).
+You can start by browsing through these [starter issues= These issues are for beginners who want to contribute in the FFWD projects](https://github.com/spotify/ffwd/issues?q=is%3Aissue+is%3Aopen+label%3Alevel%3Astarter).

 Working on your first Pull Request?
 You can learn how from this free series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).

 ## Getting started

-We use GitHub to manage issues.
+We use GitHub to manage issues and to contribute in open source organizations .
 You can follow along and create issues [here](https://github.com/spotify/ffwd/issues).

 ### Create your own fork of the code